Kathryn Janeway

 Kathryn Janeway is a fictional character in the Star Trek franchise.
-She was the Captain of the Starfleet starship USS Voyager (on Star Trek: Voyager) while it was lost in the Delta Quadrant on the other side of the galaxy.
-After returning home to the Alpha Quadrant, she is promoted to Vice-Admiral and briefly appears in the 2002 film Star Trek: Nemesis.
+She was the main character of the television series Star Trek: Voyager, which aired between 1995 and 2001.
+She served as the captain of the Starfleet starship USS Voyager while it was lost in the Delta Quadrant on the other side of the galaxy.
+After returning home to the Alpha Quadrant, she is promoted to vice admiral and briefly appears in the 2002 film Star Trek: Nemesis.
 She is seen again commanding the USS Dauntless in Star Trek: Prodigy, searching for the missing USS Protostar which was being commanded by Captain Chakotay, her former first officer on Voyager, at the time of its disappearance.

-Although other female captains had appeared in previous Star Trek episodes and other media, Janeway was the only one to serve as the central character of a live-action Star Trek TV series.
+Although other female captains had appeared in previous Star Trek episodes and other media, Janeway was the first to serve as the central character of a live-action Star Trek television series.
 She has also appeared in other media including books and video games.
-In all of her screen appearances, she was played by Kate Mulgrew.
+In all of her screen appearances, she has been played by Kate Mulgrew.

 Casting

 Star Trek: Voyager

-During development, one of the actors considered for Captain before it was decided it would be a woman, was Gary Graham.
-Some of the actresses who had been considered in the first time around besides Bujold and Mulgrew, included Erin Gray, Patty Duke, and Susan Gibney.
+During the development of Star Trek: Voyager, one of the actors considered to play the captain, before it was decided the character would be a woman, was Gary Graham.
+Kate Mulgrew, Geneviève Bujold, Erin Gray, Patty Duke and Susan Gibney were all considered or auditioned during development, with Bujold being initially cast.

 The character was originally named Elizabeth Janeway, after the noted writer of the same name.
-However, after Geneviève Bujold was cast, she requested the character to be renamed "Nicole Janeway".
+However, after Geneviève Bujold was cast, she requested the character be renamed "Nicole Janeway".
 Bujold was initially very positive, saying in an interview, "This role is a challenge but it feels right."
-Bujold, whose experience was mainly in feature films, was unprepared for the schedule demanded by the television series, was unwilling to do news interviews, and dropped out on the second day of filming for the pilot episode "Caretaker".
-Kate Mulgrew, who had previously auditioned for the role, was brought in.
-She suggested that the name be changed to "Kathryn", to which the producers agreed.
-Actresses Erin Gray and Chelsea Field (wife of future Star Trek captain Scott Bakula) also auditioned for the role.
+Bujold, whose acting experience was mainly in feature films, was unprepared for the schedule demanded by television and was unwilling to do news interviews.
+After the second day of filming for the first episode "Caretaker", Bujold dropped out of the series.